 2011-12: Houser skated in the Flyers’ camp before returning to London for a third OHL season.
 He was named the CHL Goalie of the Year as the Knights captured the OHL championship and reached the Memorial Cup.
 Hauser was 46-16 with six shutouts in 62 regular season games and had a 2.47 goals against and .925 save percentage.
 In 19 playoff games he was 16-3 with 1 shutout and had a 2.25 goals against and .928 save percentage.
 In four games at the Memorial Cup he was 2-2 and had a 2.58 goals against and .904 save percentage.
 Houser signed a three-year entry-level contract with the Panthers in July, 2012.

-Houser’s determination, effort and work ethic have been well-established over his OHL career.
+Houser’s determination, effort and work ethic were well-established during his junior career.
 The former CHL Goaltender of the Year plays an aggressive style in the net and makes big saves by using his excellent reads.
 Though not as tall as the current NHL goaltender model, he battles with the best of them and makes up for physical limitations with superb concentration and a calm demeanor.

 Houser is in his third pro season in 2014-15 and is currently backing up veteran Dan Ellis with Florida AHL affiliate San Antonio.
 With an influx of young talent the Rampage are challenging for an AHL playoff spot under first-year coach Tom Rowe.
 Houser's opportunities, however, have been limited with the play of Ellis and he has battled to maintain consistency.
 Still only 22 years old, Houser should continue to develop but early long-term projections of him one day starting at the NHL level are less certain at this point.